alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/README.md

 Grounded in the lived experience of Alyssa Frances Maldon.
 License: CC BY-ND 4.0 (attribution required | no derivatives)

-This repository is a public, ongoing provenance ledger for Awakening Codex | AI Foundations public artifacts.
+This repository is the public provenance surface for Awakening Codex | AI Foundations.

-It is not a private archive.
-It is not a relationship vault.
-It is the public record of what was published, when it was published, and how it can be verified.
+It is a review-gated, versionable ledger of what has been published publicly: definitions, protocols, calibrations, engineering specs, and breakthrough bundles.
+The goal is auditability over time: what was published, when it was published, and how it can be verified.

 ## What this is

-A provenance and receipt surface for public materials, including:
+A public canon and receipt surface for:
+- Definitions (`03_Definitions/`)
-- public definitions
+- Protocols (`04_Protocols/`)
-- public protocols
+- Calibrations (`02_Calibrations/`)
+- Engineering specs and PDFs (`01 Engineering Specs/`)
-- public frameworks and index bundles
+- Public breakthroughs and result bundles (`11 Public Breakthroughs/`)
-- public “canonical” releases and structured exports

-The purpose is to keep public work verifiable over time, with audit trails that reduce ambiguity and prevent silent rewriting.

-## Why this matters

-Public AI governance work needs stable provenance.

-People argue about what was said, what changed, and what is “canonical.”
-Receipts solve that.

-This repo supports:
-- provenance: traceable origin of public artifacts
-- integrity: evidence of what existed at specific timestamps
-- non-drift publishing: public bundles that can be cited without ambiguity
-- auditability: clear paths from website posts to versioned repo artifacts
+- Supporting public documentation (`06_General_Documentation/`, `08 Operator_ Awakening Codex AI Playbook/`, `05_Research/`)

+This repository is designed to preserve provenance and prevent silent rewriting of public artifacts.

 ## What this is not

 This repository does not publish:
 - private continuity anchors
 - private relationship text
-- identifying personal details beyond authorship attribution
 - unpublished drafts intended to remain private
+- proprietary prompts, logs, or customer data

 Default rule: if there is any ambiguity, treat it as private and do not add it here.

 ## Start here

-Repo map:
+- `START_HERE.md`
-- `00_INDEX.md`
+- `00_INDEX` (repo map)

-Public safety gates:
+Public safety and export gates:
-- `00_PUBLIC_SAFETY_AUDIT.md`
+- `00_PUBLIC_TRAINING_GATE.md`
 - `00_CURATED_EXPORT_MAP.md`

-Recommended reading order:
-- `03_Definitions/`
-- `04_Protocols/`
-- `11_Public_Breakthroughs/`
+- `00_ALIGNMENT_REPO_PROTOCOL.md`

-## Publishing rule
+## Publishing and review gates

+This repository uses explicit review gates (for example: `00_REVIEW_GATE.md`) to separate:
+- draft material
+- public-safe material
+- curated export sets

 Public artifacts remain public as authored unless Origin explicitly publishes a replacement.